ash/raku-course/essentials/positionals/exercises/print-command-line-arguments/solution/index.md

 {% include menu.html %}

-The program gets the arguments from command line in the array `@*ARGS`.
+The program gets the arguments from the command line in the array `@*ARGS`.
 So, we have to loop over its elements.

 ## Code